-Eric: Yeah, he’s one of these people, he was all over the place in the best way, right?
-I mean, he was first of all, he was a very young vigorous Pope.
+Eric: He … yeah, he’s one of these people, he was all over the place in the best way, right?
+I mean, he was-- first of all, he was a very young vigorous Pope.
 People don’t remember.
-I remember I was in like junior high school and I remember that, you know, you have all these old popes and stuff and they had another pope and he dies after a month and then this guy comes in who is a vigorous young 50-something; he was an athlete; he was a genius.
-He had written plays.
-He had written poetry.
-He was this amazing figure.
+I remember I was in like junior high school and I remember that, you know, you have all these old popes and stuff and they got another pope and he dies after a month and then … and then this guy comes in who is a vigorous young 50-something, he was an athlete, he was a genius.
+He had written plays, he had written poetry..

-Eric: --there is no way that we would be living in this post-Communist era where the Soviet Union has disintegrated.
+Eric: There is no way that we would be living in this post-Communist era where the Soviet Union has disintegrated.
 He was an enemy of Communism, because he had grown up and suffered under Communism—

-Eric: He'd suffered under the Nazi’s.
-He suffered under the Communists.
-He knew the wickedness, the aggressive atheism of Communism and how it treated people.
-And one of the singular things he did, he was Polish, of course, is he supported the Polish people in the solidarity movement.
+Eric: He suffered under the Nazi’s.
+He suffered under uh … the Communists.
+He knew the wickedness, the aggressive uh … atheism of Communism and how it treated people.
+And one of the singular things he did, he was Polish, of course, is he supported the Polish people uh … in the solidarity movement.
 I mean, it is such heroic leadership.
 He gave them strength.
 He visited Poland and those people were galvanized with inspiration to fight against the wickedness of the Soviet Bloc that was trying to crush them.

-Jim: That was the crack in the wall for the Soviets.
+Jim: That was the crack in the wall—

-Eric: Absolutely and it would absolutely [be] like history changing and it’s because of his Christian faith, that this Pope, he didn’t lead just as a political leader; he led as a Christian leader uncompromised.
+Eric: --abso … absolutely and it would absolutely like uh … history changing and it’s because of his Christian faith, that this Pope, he didn’t lead just as a political leader; he led as a Christian leader uncompromised.

 Jim: Eric, this has been so powerful and I love the discussion on the impact people make who follow Christ and then follow conviction.
 One of the things that can be a little difficult is these people that you’ve described had a deep-rooted sense of what God had called them to do.
-In some cases, they even had a sense that they heard directly from God, that they heard His voice.
+In some cases, they even uh … had a sense that they heard directly from God, that they heard His voice.
 Last time we—

 Eric: Some of them did, yeah.

 But the bottom line is, we have the Bible.
 The Bible tells us what it tells us.
-You just say, “Lord, just lead me,” if you try to do what you think is right, He will lead you in that.
+If you just say, “Lord, just lead me,” if you try to do what you think is right, He will lead you in that.
 It doesn’t need to be a mystical experience.
 It’s real nice if it is, but you know what?
-Some of the greatest people in history haven’t had those experiences.
+Uh …some of the greatest people in history haven’t had those experiences.
 By the way, Wilberforce didn’t have a mystical experience.
 Bonhoeffer didn’t have a mystical experience.
-They were just doing what they thought God led them to conviction.
+They were just doing what they thought God—

 Jim: Convictional experience.

-Eric: And I think that we all need to understand that everything you do can be holy unto the Lord—washing dishes, changing diapers, getting in a car and driving in traffic.
+Eric: --led them to, conviction.
+And I think that we all need to understand that everything you do can be holy unto the Lord—washing dishes, changing diapers, um … getting in a car and driving in traffic.
 We’re supposed to do everything unto the Lord, praising Him, knowing that He wants to lead us more than we want Him to lead us.

-Jim: That’s right and it's a matter of simply applying your life to His purposes.
+Jim: That’s right and it … it’s a matter of simply applying your life to His purposes.

 Eric: Whatever that means.

-Eric: Amen, I mean, that's my deepest hope, is that young people especially will get these books, because lives will be changed and I can say that these lives are so amazing that they will change lives.
+Eric: Amen, I mean, that … that’s my deepest hope, is that young people especially will get these books, because—lives will be changed and I can say that these lives are so amazing that they will change lives.